Visit the park

 Put on walking shoes, grab a friend – furry friends are welcome, too – and visit the beautiful shared public spaces in the park.

-All are welcome to visit the park and enjoy the beautiful green spaces and archaeological preserve.
+All are welcome to visit the park and enjoy the beautiful green spaces and Cherokee Landing.

 Outdoor enthusiasts will love UT Research Park.
 With trails, green spaces, an amphitheater, beautiful vistas and an archaeological preserve, it is an inspiring place to do business or spend an afternoon.
 Nearly 85 acres of the park are dedicated to an archaeological preserve of Native American settlements dating as early as 12,000 years ago.
 Our partnership with Legacy Parks Foundation will provide even more green reasons to visit and do business at UT Research Park.